Effects of Hurricane Harvey in Texas: Energy production

 Energy production in the Gulf of Mexico declined in the wake of Harvey by approximately 21% — the output dropped to 378,633 barrels per day from the original 1.75 million barrels of oil produced each day.
 The Eagle Ford Rock Formation (shale oil and gas) in southern Texas reduced production by 300,000 to 500,000 barrels per day (bpd), according to the Texas Railroad Commission.
 Many energy-related ports and terminals closed, delaying about fourteen crude oil tankers.
 About 2.25 million bpd of refining capacity was offline for several days; that is about 12% of total US capacity, with refineries affected at Corpus Christi, and later Port Arthur and Beaumont, and Lake Charles, Louisiana.
-The price of Brent crude versus West Texas Intermediate crude oil achieved a split of U.S. $5.
+The price of Brent crude versus West Texas Intermediate crude oil achieved a split of US$5.

 Two ExxonMobil refineries had to be shut down following related storm damage and releases of hazardous pollutants.
 Two oil storage tanks owned by Burlington Resources Oil and Gas collectively spilled 30000 usgal of crude in DeWitt County.
 An additional 8500 usgal of wastewater was spilled in the incidents.

 On August 30, the CEO of Arkema warned one of its chemical plants in Crosby, Texas, could explode or be subject to intense fire due to the loss of "critical refrigeration" of materials.
 All workers at the facility and residents within 1.5 mi were evacuated.
 Eight of the plant's nine refrigeration units failed without power, enabling the stored chemicals to decompose and become combustible.
 Two explosions occurred around 2:00 a.m. on August 31; 21 emergency personnel were briefly hospitalized.

 Due to the shutdown in refineries, gas prices did see an increase nationwide.
 However, the increase was not as extensive as Hurricane Katrina.
 Additionally, Harvey's impact coincided with Labor Day Weekend, which sees a traditional increase in gas prices due to the heavy travel for that weekend.
 Nonetheless, the spike brought the highest gas prices in two years.